ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 -  Radio Calibration

-Go to Initial Setup and move to Mandatory Hardware's Radio Calibration tab.
+Go to SETUP and move to Mandatory Hardware's Radio Calibration tab.
 You should see the respective bars respond accordingly to your TX stick movements for each input (pitch is opposite).
 If not, you have hardware debug to do!
 ArduPilot expects AETR on channels 1-4 by default.
 Adjust your TX channel assignments accordingly or alternatively